Toranomon Hills Tokyo

 Japan’s Vertical Garden City

 The design of the high-rise buildings contributes to the image of the urban quarter and fulfills multi-layered functional requirements.
 Decks between the buildings create connecting links.
 Landscaping in front of the two towers provides generous open areas.
-The stepped terraces make it possible for viewers to follow the events on the lower levels, and create a multi-layered urban landscape complete with rich vegetation and public recreational areas.
-The facade design plays an important role in the overall energy efficiency concept of the office tower—an application has been made for a CASBEE „S" grading for the project.
-Other environmental technologies, such as combined heat and power, grey water recycling, high-performance glazing, rainwater collection, photovoltaics, and highly efficient lighting and mechanical services installations, also contribute significantly to making the building as environmentally compatible as possible.
+The stepped terraces allow the viewer to follow the events on the lower levels and create a multi-layered urban landscape complete with rich vegetation and public recreational areas.
+In the residential tower, each flat has a plant trough and its own balcony, while the office tower has a total of 6,500 m2 of green space, plus 154 large trees.
+This achieves a green replacement rate of 64.5 percent and a CASBEE „S“ rating.
+Other environmental technologies, such as combined heat and power, grey water recycling, high-performance glazing, rainwater collection, photovoltaics, and highly efficient lighting and mechanical service installations also contribute significantly to making the building as environmentally sustainable as possible.

 The horizontal ledges of the two towers are particularly emphasised in the design concept.
 These projections shade the fully glazed façades and create a balance between the need for maximum daylight and the requirements for low energy consumption in a high-performance building.
 Full-height windows are the key element for the bright and spacious design of each floor.
 The terraces and decks form public spaces and landscaped areas for leisure activities and merge seamlessly with the horizontal projections of the upper floors.
 The horizontal ledges therefore fulfill several functions: They provide solar screening, surfaces for planting, and can be used as balconies.
 The integration of the planted areas on different floors creates additional open areas, reduces air pollution and improves the microclimate.
 With its colours, scents and sounds, the landscape stimulates the senses.
 Waterfalls reflect the light and enrich the urban soundscape with natural sounds.